The Kensington Falls Church

 8. Experience in a similar position in a retirement living setting is preferred.

 10. Certified in safe food handling.

 Mental and Physical Requirements:

-5. Work area may be subject to noise, distractions, and interruptions.
-Ability to remain calm and positive in stressful situations is required.
+6. Ability to remain calm and positive in stressful situations.